 Do you get really nervous when you have to drive with a trailer?
 Afraid to get stuck in tight areas, and forced to back up?
-Relax, it doesn't need to be such a nightmare?
-Here are a few hints.
+Relax, it doesn't have to be such a nightmare!
+Here are a few tips.

 The first rule is: Be patient.
 Slowly back up and wait for the trailer to catch up.
 Small steering movements.

 PRACTICE AND LEARN